 In 1974, the Friends helped in securing and funding the Bellaire Library Addition.

 Officers of Friends of the Bellaire Library

-Andréa Ehlers is returning to serve on the Board of the Friends of the Bellaire Library after many years as a Board Member and 2 years as President.
+Andréa Ehlers has served on the Board of the Friends of the Bellaire Library for many years as a Board Member and 2 years as a former President.
 Andréa is a voracious reader and exclusively utilizes the Houston Area Online Digital Media Catalog (https://www.hoopladigital.com/) to checkout eBooks to read on her Kindle.
 She is a certified PMP and certified SPHR and works in the IT arena, designing, implementing and supporting ERP systems.
 Andrea and her husband have two children, now both in college.
 She is a proud graduate of Rice University.

 Treasurer, Ali Septimus

 Ali graduated Texas State University with a degree in Accounting & has served as President of The Friends for the past 3 years.
 She was PTO Treasurer at Condit Elementary where she also served as PTO President.
 Ali works from home as a bookkeeper & loves to run and volunteer with the family’s pet therapy golden retriever, Sonny.
 Ali & husband Josh have 2 children, who are avid readers and love the library!

 Charie has served on the Board of the Friends of the Bellaire Library since 2014.
 She, her husband, and their two sons have lived in Bellarie since 2004.
 She is currently an Associate Teacher with the Houston Independent School District, and her love of the library was first noted through her volunteering for Condit Elementary’s school library.

 Past President (ex officio), Rachel Cruz Auwarter